Anon-Artist/R3C0Nizer/README.md

 # Notes :writing_hand:

+* Always enter the domain like target.xyz
+* All outputs can be found in your home directory/reconizer/target.xyz
+* You can run any module at any time you wish to do but for every target you should complete the subdomain enumeration first.
 * Create git-hound config before running Github Recon or 101 Scan.
 Check documentation of git-hound https://github.com/tillson/git-hound#setup.
 * Recommended : Update and upgrade your operating system.
 * Optional : Add API keys in config of subfinder and findomain for tweaking perfomance.